Debate Without Hate – Abdu Murray, J.D.

 We have that objective value.
 You see, if value is not given to us by an objective standard, by a god, or by a creator being, then the state does determine your value.
 Then the state does determine if you’re a human person.
 The Roman Empire, in the Roman Empire before pre-Christian times, you were not conferred personhood by virtue of being born.
 You had to be given personhood by the state.
 In fact the word person is the word persona, which means mask.
 Something artificial to you, you didn’t have it inherent.

-He says that those ideas, as a historian, those ideas were unintelligible to our pagan ancestors.
+He says as a historian, that those ideas were unintelligible to our pagan ancestors.
 It was the Christian message that suddenly said everyone is equal and deserves to be treated with dignity.
-In fact so powerful was this that it’s led to many of the changes we see in the world.
-And as much of a checkered history as the Church has had–and it’s not been a good one 100%, it’s had some great moments, but also some very deep and dark valleys–men like Marcello Pera, an atheist philosopher and former politician in Italy, makes this statement:
+In fact, it was so powerful that it’s led to many of the changes we see in the world.
+And as much of a chequered history as the Church has had–and it’s not been a good one 100%, it’s had some great moments, but also some very deep and dark valleys–men like Marcello Pera, an atheist philosopher and former politician in Italy, makes this statement:

 “You recall of course the visions of the French Revolution and the statements liberté, égalité, fraternité–liberty, equality, unity–and the picture of it is Marianne the actress singing these words of liberty, equality and unity.
 As if the Enlightenment had created these ideas in the 16th and 17th centuries and 18th centuries.”

 But Marcello Pera looks back and says, “That is not the source of those ideas.”

 He is not a Christian, he’s an atheist.
 He says,